Cars Brands that start with C

 Cord Logo

-The Cord trademark was used by the Auburn Automobile Company on premium American automobiles in the 1930s.
-The brand was in use from 1929-32 and from 1936-37, when it was discontinued.
-Cord Corporation Holding was founded by Errett Lobban Cord to master the production of automobiles and vehicles in general.
+The Auburn Automobile Company used the Cord trademark on premium American automobiles in the 1930s.
+The brand was used from 1929-32 and 1936-37, when it was discontinued.
+Errett Lobban Cord founded Cord Corporation Holding to master the production of automobiles and vehicles.
 Luxury design and innovative technical improvements distinguished all models of the brand.
 However, the founder’s hopes that these qualities would ensure the company’s long-term existence were not realized.

 Courage